Marcus Evans: Ipswich Town

 In 2007, Ipswich Town Football Club announced that Marcus Evans would be buying a controlling stake in the club subject to contracts, pending due diligence and shareholder approval.
 The deal saw Evans purchase Ipswich Town's £32 million debts with Aviva (Norwich Union) and Barclays Bank.
 The official announcement did not state the terms of this deal, though various unsourced media reports speculated that he paid anything between 20 pence to £1 for the club.
 He injected £12 million into the club and gained a controlling 87.5% stake, with existing shareholders retaining a 12.5% stake.
 The deal was finalised following an EGM on 17 December 2007.

 When Marcus Evans took over the club in 2007, the club was £32m in debt to Evans.
 Due to the club paying Evans around 5.4% interest on the debt every year, club accounts in 2012 showed that the figure had more than doubled to £67m and he hadn't converted any of it to equity.

 After 11 years of Evans's ownership, the club finished bottom of the Championship in 2019 and was relegated to League One, the third tier of English football, for the first time since 1957.
 Following relegation the club's debt, which is owned exclusively to Evans, rose from £95.5m to £96.3m.

 Following relegation, discontent over Evans's ownership began to grow within the club's fanbase, which led to the popular fan group 'Blue Action' staging several demonstrations against both Evans and club manager Paul Lambert during the 2020–21 season.
 Notably on 15 February 2021, several fans defied COVID-19 rules and staged a protest outside the club's training ground, with many throwing flares onto the ground and chanting for Lambert to be dismissed.
 Lambert would leave the club at the end of the month by mutual consent, with Paul Cook appointed soon after.

 On 7 April 2021, Evans officially sold the club to US investment group Gamechanger 20 Limited and agreed to write off the majority of the club's debt owed to him in the process.
-As part of the deal, Evans will take up a 5% stake in Gamechanger 20 Ltd, with the Three Lions fund (managed by Brett Johnson, Berke Bakay, and Mark Detmer) owning a further 5% stake and the remaining 90% of the group owned by the US investment fund ORG.
-Evans confirmed in his final statement that despite retaining a stake in the club, he will no longer be involved in the day-to-day running of the club.
+As part of the deal, Evans took up a 5% stake in Gamechanger 20 Ltd, with the Three Lions fund (managed by Brett Johnson, Berke Bakay, and Mark Detmer) owning a further 5% stake, and the remaining 90% of the group owned by the US investment fund ORG.
+Evans confirmed in his final statement that despite retaining a stake in the club, he would no longer be involved in the day-to-day running of the club.
+In May 2025, the club announced that they had purchased Evans' remaining shares in the club (which had already been dilited to 1% the previous year), marking an end to his involvement in the club.